-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Tetsuo Narukawa Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his international experience as well as management experience in financial institutions and real estate companies, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Comm nittee Partic ipation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Tetsuo Narukawa 0 0 Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his international experience as well as management experience in financial institutions and real estate companies, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
 Furthermore, the Company deems that he has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that he would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
-The Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.
+The Company also deems that he is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.

-Committee Participation Supplemen- Name Nominating Committee Remuneration Committee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Masaaki Shirakawa Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his knowledge on finance and economy, etc. gained through his experience in a central bank, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
+Comm nittee Partic ipation Supplemen- Name Nomi- nating Commit- tee Remu- neration Commit- tee Audit Commit- tee Independent Director tary Explanation Relating to These Items Reason for Appointment Tsuyoshi Okamoto 0 0 The Company enters into transactions for real estate leasing, etc. with Tokyo Gas Co., Ltd., where Tsuyoshi Okamoto had served as Director, Chairman of the Board until March 2018.
+However, because the amounts involved in these transactions between Tokyo Gas Co., Ltd. and the Company come to less than 1% of the consolidate d revenue from operations of either company, the Company judges that there is no risk of this having impact on his independen ce.
+Through the execution of the supervision and check functions regarding the Company's management from an objective viewpoint independent from management executives in charge of business affairs by leveraging his management experience in an integrated energy company, he is expected to contribute to enhancing the corporate value of the Group on a medium- to long-term basis.
 Furthermore, the Company deems that he has the personality, knowledge and capability enabling objective and fair judgments, based on the perspective that he would fulfill duty of care of a prudent manager toward the Company and contribute to the common interests of its shareholders without bias toward the interests of management or any particular party of interest.
-The Company also deems that he is independent as a Director of the Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.
+The Company (without being at risk of having a conflict of interest with general shareholders) because his personal history does not infringe upon the standards indicated in the Tokyo Stock Exchange's "Guidelines Concerning Listed Company Compliance, etc.," which are criteria used by the Tokyo Stock Exchange to determine whether a conflict of interest with general shareholders may occur, and the standards for independence stipulated by the Company.